tranminhanh1512/CS-330/README.md

   - You should be able to see an option named Code-runner: Run In Terminal
   - Check off the option and you are good to go.
 #### c.
 "Hello World" program
-Let's begin with the most basin program: "Hello World".
+Let's begin with the most basic program: "Hello World".
 Please enter the code below to run your very first C++ program:
 ```
 #include <iostream>